Currently Documented Edition Signature and Seal Markings:

 86 is one of Rakusan's most popular designs, and it was reprinted several times, including in each of the two later editions, edition II reprintings from between 1936 and 1941, and edition III reprintings from between 1948 and 1955.

-The four different backgrounds permit accurate edition identification for any copy of 86 from even a small-scale image.
+The four different backgrounds permit accurate edition and version identification for any copy of 86 from even a small-scale image.

 Unfortunately, it has not yet been possible to photograph copies of all four versions under the same conditions at the same time.